metriccoders/ml-models/README.md

 ## Welcome to Metric Coders Model Mania!

-Dive into the world of algorithms, matrices, and pixel magic with Model Mania - your go-to repository for free, downloadable machine learning models.
+Dive into the world of algorithms, matrices, and pixel magic with Metric Coders Model Mania - your go-to repository for free, downloadable machine learning models.
 Unleash the power of code and data, and embark on a journey to transform your projects with cutting-edge models that speak the language of innovation.

 ## 🚀 About Metric Coders Model Mania